ScythiansCloud/FinalProject_CompPhys/README.md

 # FinalProject_CompPhys
-Jonas and I will pass hopefully
+Jonas and I will pass hopefully (Arvid for sure)